Annabella Drummond

 Annabella Drummond (c.
 1350 - c.
-October 1401) was Queen of Scots as the wife of King Robert III.
-Reigning as consort from 1390 until her death in 1401, Annabella exercised considerable political influence, especially during the later years of her husband's reign.
+October 1401) was Queen of Scots, as the wife of King Robert III, from 1390 until her death.
+Annabella exercised considerable political influence in Scotland, especially during the later years of her husband's reign.
 She was praised by her contemporaries, most notably by Andrew of Wyntoun.

 Life

 Annabella was the daughter of John Drummond of Concraig, a landowner in the earldom of Lennox, and his wife Mary Montifex, the daughter of William Montifex, a knight who had signed the Declaration of Arbroath in 1320.
 The date of Annabella's birth is unknown.
 Based on the date of her marriage, it has been estimated in c.
 1350.
 She was traditionally born at Dunfermline.
 Annabella may have served as a lady-in-waiting to Joan of the Tower, Queen of Scots, during Joan's residence in England in c.
 1358.

 Annabella's father, John Drummond, married Margaret Graham, Countess of Menteith, probably in early 1360, in a bid to secure influence in the earldom of Menteith.
 Drummond died later that same year.
-Annabella's fortunes were preserved by the rise of her aunt, Margaret Drummond, to favor at the court of King David II, first as the king's mistress and then, after 1364, as Queen of Scots.
-David granted Annabella the sum of £20 in 1365, at which time she was resident in Stirling Castle, as a sign of his favor towards the Drummond family.
+Annabella's fortunes were preserved by the rise of her aunt, Margaret Drummond, to favour at the court of King David II, first as the king's mistress and then, after 1364, as Queen of Scots.
+David II granted Annabella the sum of £20 in 1365, at which time she was resident in Stirling Castle, as a sign of his favour towards the Drummond family.